lsamano/halloween-treats-lab/README.md

   - If you run out of candies, run `rails db:seed` in the `halloween-treats-backend` directory.
 6. *After the candy is successfully deleted*, update the DOM with the following:
   - Update the number of candies left.
-  - Disable the candy-giving button after deletion.
   - Show the image of the deleted candy in the `#my-candy` div.
-    - Note that this means *info from something deleted is being displayed*, and therefore it will disappear on page reload.
+    - Note that this means *info from something deleted from the database is being displayed*.
+It will disappear on page reload.
+  - BONUS: Disable the candy-giving button after deletion.
   - BONUS CSS:
     - Give the candy image a class of `candy-img` for styling and animation.